 Points of interest

-Oregon History Center, Oregon Museum of Science and Industry, Oregon Zoo, Portland Art Museum, Washington Park, Rose Test Gardens, Japanese Gardens, Columbia River Gorge, Multnomah Falls, Blue Lake Park, Oxbow Park, Pittock Mansion, Port of Portland, Memorial Coliseum, Oregon Convention Center, Rose Garden Arena
+Oregon History Center, Oregon Museum of Science and Industry, Oregon Zoo, Portland Art Museum, Washington Park, International Rose Test Gardens, Japanese Gardens, Columbia River Gorge, Multnomah Falls, Blue Lake Park, Oxbow Park, Pittock Mansion, Port of Portland, Memorial Coliseum, Oregon Convention Center, Moda Center Arena

 History and general information

 Lewis and Clark made note of “Multnomah,” the tribal village on Sauvie Island, in 1805 and applied that name to all tribal people of the area.
 The name is derived from “nematlnomaq,” probably meaning “downriver.”
 Multnomah County was created from parts of Washington and Clackamas Counties by the Territorial Legislature in 1854, five years before Oregon became a state, because citizens found it inconvenient to travel to Hillsboro to conduct county business.

 The county is both the smallest in size and largest in population in Oregon.
 Over 50 percent of its people live in Portland, a busy metropolis dominated by rivers and greenery.
 The remaining area includes picturesque rural land, from pastoral farms on Sauvie Island to the rugged Columbia River Gorge and the western slopes of Mt.
 Hood.